bassamsdata/namu.nvim/README.md

 🌿 Jump to symbols in your code with live preview, built-in fuzzy finding, and other modules.
 Inspired by Zed, it preserves symbol order while guiding you through your codebase.
+Supports LSP, Treesitter, ctags, and works across buffers and workspaces.

 “Namu” means “tree🌳” in Korean—just like how it helps you navigate the structure of your code.